k5iogura/mAPe/README.md

 see input/ and output/ directories.

-### How to estimate mAP of darknet COCO models
+### About Rough Plan : How to estimate mAP of darknet models trained with Any Dataset
-Rough flow of mAP estimation is,
+Rough plan of mAP estimation is,
 * i.   prepare some list files for COCO or VOC below,
     test images and GroundTruth paths list (Test image),
     GroundTruth labels (Label to GT convert),